 On vacation this year, we stayed at a rental house where a number of games were provided for our enjoyment.
-One that I had never heard of before was called “Bananagrams” and my kids had so much fun with it.
-It’s similar to scrabble, but faster moving, which helps the excitement.
+One that I had never heard of before was called Bananagrams.

-If you team up a grown with a younger child, the adult can help them with their spelling skills too.
+If you team up a grown up or older child with a younger child, you can help them with their spelling skills too.

 On this same vacation, at a novelty store, I found a game that will help my kids with their states, capitals and geography.

-We have also ordered these Live Butterfly Gardens twice now, and the whole family enjoys watching the transformation of the larvae to butterflies, and then letting them go outside.
+We have also ordered these Live Butterfly Gardens a bunch of times now, and the whole family enjoys watching the transformation of the larvae to butterflies, and then letting them go outside.

-We are trying a new kit this year, (we are still waiting to receive the tadpole in the mail), but it is a Grow a Frog Kit.
+We are trying a new kit this year, a Grow a Frog Kit.

 When you buy these kits, the larvae or tadpoles do not immediately come with them.
 A coupon is included in the box to send away for your live creature.
 Apparently these frogs can live for years and years.
 Will keep you posted...